SCOSS | Second Funding Cycle

 Whether your institution uses PKP software or not for faculty, student, and/or course journals, SCOSS encourages you to support PKP’s efforts on behalf of open access.
 With more than 9,000 journals actively using OJS, this investment in PKP’s future, is a vital step in sustaining the growth of OA around the world.

-Download the SCOSS PKP flyer, which includes details about the suggested funding contributions.
+If you are interested in pledging to PKP, Download the SCOSS PKP flyer.
+This includes details about the suggested funding contributions.

 OpenCitations is an independent infrastructure organisation for open scholarship dedicated to the publication of open bibliographic and citation data using Semantic Web (Linked Data) technologies.
 OpenCitations also undertakes related advocacy work, particularly as a founding member of the Initiative for Open Citations (I4OC).
 OpenCitations has the potential to give institutions and individuals the ability to analyse and reuse publication citations in library collections, other infrastructures and in research.